eilw/pland/README.md

 - Add additional types of transport - DONE
 - Add ajax link for transport and comment - DONE

+- Add possibility to delete an item - DONE
+- Add currency - DONE
+- Only make api calls to price_kg if all three have parameters
 - Error -no admin = nil when first user is created
 - Fix nil error in order cost + add other validation
 - add formobject validations

-- Add possibility to delete an item
 - Remove existing orders link
 - See the cost of transport per kg under the total cost of transport
 - Add validation of total order to 1000kg